NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Methodology: NeurLZ

-As elaborated in Section \ref{section_skip}, the skip connection structure empowers DNNs to represent intricate patterns spanning various scales.
-Consequently, we implement this structure and subsequently introduce lightweight skipping DNNs, as illustrated in Figure \ref{fig:model}.
-The input blended slices from decompressed blocks undergoes multiple down-sampling and up-sampling operations via convolution and deconvolution, respectively, to acquire information at different scales.
-The skip connection then concatenates low-level features with later layers to create a richer representation.
-Finally, the concatenated features are fused, yielding a single-channel output from the skipping DNN.
-Furthermore, as discussed in Section \ref{section_residualmap}, residual learning is employed to ensure stable learning and achieve optimal training performance \cite{zhang2017beyond, jia2024gwlz}.
-Therefore, the skipping DNN is to predict the residual map with the decompressed slices, which is added to the decompressed slice to produce the enhanced slice via \proj.
+The skip connection structure empowers DNNs to represent intricate patterns spanning various scales \cite{he2015deepresiduallearningimage, 10.1007/978-3-319-24574-4_28, 9025499, Fan_2022, torbunov2022uvcgan, 10.1145/3240508.3240625}.
+Accordingly, we design lightweight skipping DNNs, as shown in Figure~\ref{fig:model}.
+The input slices from decompressed blocks undergo down-sampling and up-sampling through convolution and de-convolution to extract multi-scale features.
+Skip connections concatenate low-level features with deeper layers, enriching the representation.
+The fused features produce a single-channel output as the predicted residual map, which, when added to the decompressed slice, yields the enhanced slice via \proj.

-Leveraging the advantages of the skip connection structure, specifically its ability to capture multi-scale information, our skipping DNNs can effectively capture complex patterns and preserve high-fidelity details.
-As demonstrated in Figure \ref{fig:skipping_cross}, the non-skipping model, which lacks these skip connections, exhibits a lower PSNR (green solid line) compared to our \proj~ model (orange solid line), which utilizes skip connections.
-Additionally, the use of convolution and deconvolution operations contributes to the model's lightweight nature.
-For instance, a 10-layer network can be constructed with just 3,000 parameters.
-This compactness makes it particularly well-suited as part of format transmitted to the user, especially when compared to Transformers, which can necessitate billions of parameters \cite{liu2023srn, mao2022fast}.
+Leveraging the skip connection structure's ability to capture multi-scale information, our skipping DNNs effectively model complex patterns while preserving high-fidelity details.
+As shown in Figure~\ref{fig:effect}-right, the non-skipping model (green solid line) achieves lower PSNR compared to our \proj~model (orange solid line) with skip connections.
+Beyond improving reconstruction quality, the integration of convolution and de-convolution operations ensures model compactness; for instance, a 10-layer network requires only 3,000 parameters.
+This lightweight design makes the memorizer particularly suitable for transmission, especially when compared to billion-parameter Transformer models ~\cite{d732dc4b721d438c820827a2abe06e8f, 10.1145/3485447.3511987}.

+Furthermore, as shown on the left side of Figure~\ref{fig:effect}, we compare our skipping model with the Transformer-based HAT model~\cite{chen2023hat}, designed for super-resolution tasks.
+Despite its 5 million parameters---far exceeding our 3,000-parameter skipping model -- HAT struggles to improve reconstruction quality, even excluding its longer training time.
+This is due to Transformers being more data-hungry, making them more challenging to learn on small datasets~\cite{gani2022small,has2022escap,liu2021efftrans,9944625,xu2021opttrans}.
+In our case, the original data block size is $512^3$, equivalent to 512 images whose sizes are 512-by-512---a very small dataset by computer vision standards.
+In contrast, our memorizer design, which incorporates skip connections, achieves better results with significantly smaller data requirements.
+Its compact and effective nature perfectly aligns with \proj's goals for enhancing scientific data compression quality.